Step by Step Setup

 1. Recording Movements in the Multi-Encoder

-• Press Play (Spacebar) in Reaper and move Src_1 in the Multi-Encoder Radar.
+• Press Play (Spacebar) and move Src_1 in the Multi-Encoder radar.

 1. Manually Editing XYZ Envelopes

-• Hold Shift and click on the envelope to create a new edit point.
+• Hold Shift and click an envelope to create a new edit point.

-• Move the point to adjust the XYZ coordinates.
+• Move the point to adjust XYZ coordinates.

 MultiEnc_plays_scene